IgorGerasimenko/IgorGerasimenko/README.md

 - 🌱 I’m currently learning QA & QA Automation

-- 🔭 I’m working in augmented reality and virtual reality company
+- 🔭 I’m working in augmented reality and virtual reality IT company

 - 📫 How to reach me: https://t.me/IgorToster